A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Formulation of Auxiliary Theorems.

-on $\R^r$. \proclaim {Definition of the high temperature region} {\it A pair $(n,T)$ is in the high temperature region if $D^2_n(T)<e^{-1/\eta^2}$, where $D_n^2(T)$ is defined in (3.5).
-The temperature $T$ is in the high temperature region if there exists a threshold index $n_0(T)$ such that $(n,T)$ is in the high temperature region for all $n\ge n_0(T)$.} \endproclaim It may happen that a pair $(n,T)$ belongs neither to the low nor to the high temperature region.
+{\bf Definition of the high temperature region.} {\it A pair $(n,T)$ is in the high temperature region if $D^2_n(T)<e^{-1/\eta^2}$ with the number $\eta$ in formula (\ref{1.22}), where $D_n^2(T)$ is defined in (\ref{3.5}).
+The temperature $T$ is in the high temperature region if there exists a threshold index $n_0(T)$ such that $(n,T)$ is in the high temperature region for all $n\ge n_0(T)$.}

+It may happen that a pair $(n,T)$ belongs neither to the low nor to the high temperature region.
 Then we say that $(n,T)$ belongs to the {\it intermediate region}.
+Let us remark that we introduced two numbers $N$ and $\eta$ in formula (\ref{1.22}), and in the formulation of the subsequent results $N$ and $\eta$ will denote these numbers.
 The following result is very important for us.